docker-archive/docker-ce/README.md

 This repository is solely maintained by Docker, Inc.

-Contribution rules can be found here: [CONTRIBUTING.md](CONTRIBUTING.md)
+Rules for contributing can be found here: [CONTRIBUTING.md](CONTRIBUTING.md)

 ## Issues